 The Texas Ratio is an indicator of how much funds a bank has available compared to the total value of loans considered at risk.
 As of December 31, 2013 Woodforest National Bank had $13.4 million in non-current loans and owned real-estate with $380.55 million in equity and loan loss allowances on hand to cover it.
 This gives Woodforest National Bank a Texas Ratio of 3.52% which is excellent.
 Any bank with a Texas Ratio near or greater than 100% is considered at risk.

-The Texas Ratio for Woodforest National Bank held steady from 3.21% as of December 31, 2012 to 3.52% as of December 31, 2013, resulting in a negative change of 9.73%.
-This indicates that the balance sheet and financial strength for Woodforest National Bank has held steady in recent periods.
+The Texas Ratio for Woodforest National Bank experienced no significant changes from 3.21% as of December 31, 2012 to 3.52% as of December 31, 2013, resulting in a negative change of 9.73%.
+This indicates that the balance sheet and financial strength for Woodforest National Bank has had no significant changes in recent periods.

 In the past year, Woodforest National Bank has increased its total deposits by $192.73 million, resulting in 5.88% growth for the year.
 A strong track record of growth is an indicator of consumer confidence and the bank's ability to strengthen its balance sheet.
 The growth Woodforest National Bank has shown is excellent.